-Table 4-1 shows water use in 2016-2020 by use type (referred to as "sector" in California Water Code [CWC] §10631).
-Water use has been decreasing in the District since the mid-2000s.
+Table 4-1 shows water use in 2016-2020 by use type (referred to as "sector" in CWC §10631).
+Per capita water use has been decreasing in the District since the mid-2000s.
 Several factors have contributed to this reduction.
-First, California Water Service Company (Cal Water) implemented conservation pricing starting in 2009, supplying stronger financial incentives to use water efficiently.
-Second, starting around 2012, Cal Water tripled the level of expenditure on conservation programs aimed at helping customers use water more efficiently.
-Third, appliance efficiency standards and plumbing codes have contributed to significant improvement over time in the average water use efficiency of the installed base of appliances and plumbing fixtures.
-For example, a new toilet uses roughly one-third the amount of water as a toilet manufactured in the 1980s while a new clothes washer uses about half the amount of water as an older washer.
-14 Per capita water use in 2020 was 36 percent below its peak in the early 2000s.
+California Water Service Company (Cal Water) implemented conservation pricing starting in 2009, supplying stronger financial incentives to use water efficiently, and starting around 2012 Cal Water tripled the level of expenditure on conservation programs aimed at helping customers use less water.
+Additionally, appliance efficiency standards and plumbing codes have contributed to significant improvement over time in the average water use efficiency of the installed base of appliances and plumbing fixtures.
+For example, a new toilet uses roughly one-third the amount of water as a toilet manufactured in the 1980s, while a new clothes washer uses about half the amount of water as an older washer.
+Per capita water use in 2020 was 23 percent less than the peak reached in 2008.

-14 Water Research Foundation, 2016.
-Residential End Uses of Water, Version 2, prepared by DeOreo, William B., Peter Mayer, Benedykt Dziegielewski, and Jack Kiefer, dated April 2016.
+&lt;sup>10 Water Research Foundation (2016).
+Residential End Uses of Water, Version 2, prepared by DeOreo, William B., Peter Mayer, Benedykt Dziegielewski, and Jack Kiefer.

-Water use in 2020 was 1,391 acre-feet (AF).
+Water use in 2020 was 381 acre-feet (AF).
 Residential customers accounted for most of the District's service connections and 71 percent of its water uses.
-Non-residential water uses accounted for 9 percent of total demand, while distribution system losses accounted for 20 percent.
-The high level of water loss is, in part, a consequence of the need to discharge pumped groundwater with high concentrations of naturally occurring contaminants.
-The District has installed wellhead treatment to ensure a continuous and reliable supply of water that meets all primary and secondary water quality standards.
+Non-residential water uses accounted for 6 percent of total demand, while distribution system losses accounted for 23 percent.
+The high level of water loss as a proportion of total demand is a consequence of water quality issues with local groundwater which necessitates discharging pumped groundwater with high concentrations of naturally occurring contaminants.